Iran–Contra affair: Congressional committees investigating the affair

 In January 1987, Congress announced it was opening an investigation into the Iran–Contra affair.
-Depending upon one's political perspective, the Congressional investigation into the Iran–Contra affair was either an attempt by the legislative arm to gain control over an out-of-control executive arm, a partisan "witch hunt" by the Democrats against a Republican administration or a feeble effort by Congress that did far too little to rein in the "imperial presidency" that had run amok by breaking numerous laws.
+Depending upon one's political perspective, the congressional investigation into the Iran–Contra affair was either an attempt by the legislative arm to gain control over an out-of-control executive arm, a partisan "witch hunt" by the Democrats against a Republican administration or a feeble effort by Congress that did far too little to rein in the "imperial presidency" that had run amok by breaking numerous laws.
 The Democratic-controlled United States Congress issued its own report on 18 November 1987, stating that "If the president did not know what his national security advisers were doing, he should have."
-The Congressional report wrote that the president bore "ultimate responsibility" for wrongdoing by his aides, and his administration exhibited "secrecy, deception and disdain for the law".
+The congressional report wrote that the president bore "ultimate responsibility" for wrongdoing by his aides, and his administration exhibited "secrecy, deception and disdain for the law".
 It also read that "the central remaining question is the role of the President in the Iran–Contra affair.
 On this critical point, the shredding of documents by Poindexter, North and others, and the death of Casey, leave the record incomplete".

 Aftermath

 Reagan expressed regret with regard to the situation in a nationally televised address from the Oval Office on 4 March 1987, and in two other speeches.
 Reagan had not spoken to the American people directly for three months amidst the scandal, and he offered the following explanation for his silence:

-The reason I haven't spoken to you before now is this: You deserve the truth.
-And as frustrating as the waiting has been, I felt it was improper to come to you with sketchy reports, or possibly even erroneous statements, which would then have to be corrected, creating even more doubt and confusion.
-There's been enough of that.

 Reagan then took full responsibility for the acts committed:

-First, let me say I take full responsibility for my own actions and for those of my administration.
-As angry as I may be about activities undertaken without my knowledge, I am still accountable for those activities.
-As disappointed as I may be in some who served me, I'm still the one who must answer to the American people for this behavior.

 Finally, the president acknowledged that his previous assertions that the U.S. did not trade arms for hostages were incorrect:

-A few months ago I told the American people I did not trade arms for hostages.
-My heart and my best intentions still tell me that's true, but the facts and the evidence tell me it is not.
-As the Tower board reported, what began as a strategic opening to Iran deteriorated, in its implementation, into trading arms for hostages.
-This runs counter to my own beliefs, to administration policy, and to the original strategy we had in mind.